nbogie/foc-game-theme-generator-html/README.md

-# ioi-random-word-generator
+# Festival of Code - (Silly) Game Theme Generator

-extremely simple random game theme generator for festival of code
+Extremely simple and silly random game-theme generator for festival of code

+Click "vs" to cycle through ideas, or click other words to change only those words.